bnfour/i3-quake-terminal/README.md

 Otherwise, please extend the script to work with another terminal emulator.
 See `terminals` dict in the configuration section.

 ## Flickering
-As stated in help message, to prevent terminal window first appearing in default position and visibly teleporting, add a rule to i3 config to move it to the scratchpad by default.
+As stated in the help message, to prevent terminal window first appearing in default position and visibly teleporting to proper position, add a [`for_window` rule](https://i3wm.org/docs/userguide.html#for_window) to your i3 config to move it to the scratchpad by default.

 An example for default settings, an `urxvt` window called "The terminal":
 ```
 for_window [class="URxvt" title="The terminal"] move scratchpad
 ```
 Adjust class and title as needed.
+Class name for your terminal emulator can be found using `xprop`.

 # Credits
 This script is inspired by https://github.com/NearHuscarl/i3-quake.
 If this script is not exactly what you're looking for, check it out!